 In 1992, Volunteers for Youth developed the Juvenile Community Services and Restitution Program, through which youth who have committed offenses pay back the community by completing community service hours at worksites throughout Orange County.
 Orange County Teen Court, an alternative court program for middle and high school students, has been coordinated by Volunteers for Youth since 2004.
 In Teen Court, first-time offenders are tried and sentenced by a jury of their peers while fellow students take on the roles of prosecutor, defense attorney, clerk, bailiff, and juror.

-Primary funding for the programs of Volunteers for Youth comes from the North Carolina Department of Public Safety, Orange County, the towns of Chapel Hill and Carrboro, United Way of the Greater Triangle, private donations, and the revenue raised through an annual golf tournament.
+Primary funding for the programs of Volunteers for Youth comes from the North Carolina Department of Public Safety, Orange County, the towns of Chapel Hill and Carrboro, private donations, and the revenue raised through an annual golf tournament.

 Help Volunteers for Youth build connections to help local youth achieve their potential!